godotengine/godot-docs/tutorials/animation/animation_tree.rst

 .. image:: img/animtree14.png

-Afterwards, the actual motion can be retrieved via the :ref:`AnimationTree <class_AnimationTree>` API as a transform:
+Afterwards, the actual motion can be retrieved via the :ref:`AnimationTree <api:class_AnimationTree>` API as a transform:

 .. tabs::
  .. code-tab:: gdscript GDScript